At a special 'Halfway dinner'

 HSPS at Cambridge

-In the first year (Part I), students choose four from a range of subjects including Politics, International Relations, Sociology, Social Anthropology, Biological Anthropology, Archaeology (including options relating to the study of the ancient Near East), and Psychology.
+In the first year (Part I), students choose at least three courses from a range of subjects including Politics, International Relations, Social Anthropology and Sociology.
+If you wish, you can take a fourth course in Biological Anthropology, or one of the papers from Archaeology (including options relating to the study of the ancient Near East and Biological Anthropology) or from Psychological and Behavioural Sciences.
 This enables everyone to try some new and unfamiliar approaches to the study of human social and political life, before deciding how to specialise in the second and third years.

-For the second and third years (Part II), students either pursue a comprehensive and intensive course in one of the five main subjects in the Tripos - Politics and International Relations, Sociology, Social Anthropology, Biological Anthropology and Archaeology - or there are a number of two-subject combinations available, such as Politics and Sociology, Sociology and Social Anthropology, or Archaeology and Biological Anthropology.
-Students interested in the cultures of the Ancient Near East (Egypt and Mesopotamia) can also follow a special course including the study of these languages and civilisations within the Tripos.
+For the second and third years (Part II), students either pursue a comprehensive and intensive course in one of the main subjects in the Tripos - Politics and International Relations, Sociology, or Social Anthropology, or there are a number of two-subject combinations available, such as Politics and Sociology, Sociology and Social Anthropology, or Politics and Social Anthropology.
 All these courses have extensive opportunities for students to engage in fieldwork or other original research in the later stages of the degree.

 A real strength of this course is its flexibility.
 HSPS works well for students who think they will be interested in one or several of its subject options, but would like the chance to explore them first before they choose how to specialise.
 Equally, however, students who already have a strong interest in one subject can tailor the course to their interests from the start, while keeping other options open in case they wish to pursue them later.